CJINConsulting/gradientedge/README.md

 ##### Multiple Items in Basket
 - We may need to handle scenarios where multiple items are added to the basket.
 This includes verifying correct total price, handling discounts, and ensuring that the correct items are displayed
+- This would likely involve some refactoring around manipulating products when adding to basket, and basket updates

 ##### Unexpected Popups
 - We may need to handle unexpected popups - such as warranty selection, cookie consent, special offers, etc